Understanding Your Rights as a Locum Doctor

 👶 NHS Scheme For Maternity Leave (and pay)

-To qualify for Maternity leave and pay under the NHS scheme doctors are required to have worked 12-months of continuous service with 1 or more NHS employers at the beginning of the 11th week before the expected week of childbirth.
-You can read more about this here.
+To qualify for the NHS scheme doctors are required to have worked 12-months of continuous service with 1 or more NHS employers at the beginning of the 11th week before the expected week of childbirth, and have stated their intention to return to work within the NHS at the end of the leave period.
+Locum doctors can qualify for this scheme in certain circumstances.

 ✅ Our Top Tips

-2. Check your rest break requirements and try to take them wherever possible.
+2. Check your Trust's rest break policy and prioritize taking them wherever possible.

-3. Take your sick pay into account when planning your finances.
+3. Take possible unexpected sickness into account when planning your finances as a locum doctor.
 For extra help, see this article explaining how to make a living as a full-time locum doctor.

 4. Check the terms and conditions of your notice period when booking shifts.

-5. If you're currently pregnant, or planning for a child, speak to HR of the trust you're working in at your earliest convenience to see what you might be eligible for
+5. If you're currently pregnant, or planning for a child, speak to HR of the Trust you're working with at your earliest convenience to see what you might be eligible for.

 6. If any employment issues arise, consider taking out a union membership.
 They will advise you on your rights and represent you if any problems arise.